 If you are able to go swimming for about 20 minutes each day, it is highly recommended.
 Never overdo it, but a light water workout can help relieve any tension and pain in your healing ankle.
 Swimming will also help you get ready to return to running when your ankle heals.

 Start off by doing foot circles in the water, then work your way up to more intense swimming exercises such as laps.

 Rowing is such an underrated workout, but it really is an excellent form of cardio.
 Rowing doesn’t put any additional pressure on an injured ankle, mainly because you are focusing on using your arms so much.
 It might feel a little weird at first, especially if you are used to running or other physical activity that primarily uses your legs.
 However, rowing is definitely worth trying.

 Not able to get to the gym to use their rowing machine?
 If you are near a lake, try kayaking as it is another form of physical activity that limits your ankle use.
 Plus, it is always a bonus to get out in nature!

 Tips from a Foot Doctor for Exercising on a Healing Ankle

-When suffering from an ankle injury, get plenty of rest, apply ice, elevate your ankle, and stick to limited activity.
+When suffering from an ankle sprain or ankle injury, get plenty of rest, apply ice, elevate your ankle, and stick to limited activity.
 The most important thing is to listen to your foot doctor AND your body.